teskemj/POSH/PowerShell/Stop-W10Serv.txt

+﻿#This is an example of point and clicking in a script.
-﻿Set-Service -name sensrsvc -StartupType disabled Set-Service -name DeviceAssociationService -StartupType Disabled Set-Service -name alg -StartupType disabled Set-Service -name bdesvc -StartupType disabled
+Set-Service -name sensrsvc -StartupType disabled Set-Service -name DeviceAssociationService -StartupType Disabled Set-Service -name alg -StartupType disabled Set-Service -name bdesvc -StartupType disabled